Guardiola’s 11 most expensive Barca sales & how they fared after leaving

 Bojan moved to Roma in 2011 for £10.5million in search of regular first-team action before returning to Barcelona two years later.

-The 29-year-old was sold again in 2014 and is currently playing for Major League Soccer side Montreal Impact after five years at Stoke City.
+The 31-year-old was sold again in 2014 and is currently playing alongside Andres Iniesta for Japanese side Vissel Kobe.

 Chygrynskiy’s performances for Shakhtar Donetsk had impressed Guardiola, and Barcelona spent £20million on the Ukrainian in 2009.

 Chygrynskiy was sold back to Shakhtar Donetsk for £12.5million in 2010 and won a further two league titles with Shakhtar before leaving the club by mutual consent in 2015.
-Now 33, he’s still going at AEK Athens.
+Now 35, he’s still going at Super League Greece club Ionikos after five successful years with AEK Athens.

 Eto’o wasn’t part of Guardiola’s plans at Barcelona, but the forward decided to fight for his future and refused to leave the Spanish club.